-It must be bonus season!
-IHG Rewards Club just announced a four-day flash sale on IHG points.
-The offer ends on September 29.
-I’m a new Chase IHG Rewards Credit Card holder, so these kinds of sales definitely get my attention.
+IHG is at it again!
+These kinds of double your points purchased, or 100% more points, are the best possible deals.
+I’m a new Chase IHG Rewards Club Credit Card holder, so these kinds of sales definitely get my attention.
 A 100% bonus on at least 5,000 points purchased… yes, thank you!
-You’ll recall that I got matched to the better Chase IHG Rewards Credit Card offer when I sent Chase a Secure Message (SM), and then got some great ideas from you all about which IHG properties to use my points at.
-I’m just about done meeting my minimum spending on that credit card.
+You’ll recall that I got matched to the better Chase IHG Rewards Club Credit Card offer when I sent Chase a Secure Message (SM), and then got some great ideas from you all about which IHG properties to use my points at.
+I’m done meeting my minimum spending on that credit card.
 Between those points and flash sales on IHG points like this one, I’m all set to make next year an IHG one!

 What one credit card do you know the LEAST about?
 If there’s one credit card I don’t know much about, it’s the Discover It Credit Card.
 And yet, quite often friends and family members ask me about it.
 Just last week, my cousin received an email with an advertisement encouraging her to apply for a Discover It Credit Card.
 She’s smart, so she did what smart cousins do… she asked me what I thought :) My cover as a know-it-all regarding credit cards was blown.
 I told her to stay tuned and I’d check into the Discover It Credit Card and let her know my thoughts.

 Then I did what smart bloggers do – and reached out to the source I knew who had written a ton about the Discover It Credit Card.
 In fact, from way back in 2015, I had it on my to-do list to reach out to him and ask him about the Discover It Credit Card.
 It was time to bring that to-do item to the top of the list – so I sat down with Harlan at Out and Out and talked all things Discover.
 And now I can give my cousin, and all of you, the best information and advice possible.